How To Setup and Configures Proxy Server - Squid Proxy

 http_access allow auth_users

-Step 5: Now, restart squid server for the configuration changes to take place.
+Now, restart the squid server for the configuration changes to take place.

 sudo systemctl restart squid